dfinity/ic-hs/README.md

 ---------------------

-Running `nix-shell` in the `ic-ref/impl` directory gives you an environment that allows you to build the project using `cabal new-build`.
-You can also run `cabal new-run ic-ref` etc. to run it directly from source.
+Running `nix-shell` in the `ic-ref/impl` directory gives you an environment that allows you to build the project using `cabal build`.
+You can also run `cabal run ic-ref` etc. to run it directly from source.

 One possible workflow is to run

-    ghcid -c 'cabal new-repl ic-ref' -rMain.main
+    ghcid -c 'cabal repl ic-ref' -rMain.main

 which will run `ic-ref` and restart upon file changes.